 Should I buy a Chromebook or a Windows laptop?
 Whether you’re seeking out the best computer for your child or just weighing which inexpensive computer would make a great gift, we can help you choose the right one for Black Friday, the holidays, or otherwise.

 Who should buy a Windows PC?

 A notebook PC powered by Microsoft Windows offers several advantages.
-Windows offers the most flexibility to run just about any app, as well as your choice of any browser, and configure antivirus options, utilities, and more.
+Windows offers the most flexibility to run just about any app, your choice of any browser, and configure antivirus options, utilities, and more.
 You can tweak and configure your PC as you choose.

 Our quick-hit recommendations:

 That convenience demands more computing horsepower, and often a higher price compared to most Chromebooks.
-Prices can soar into the thousands of dollars, and if you need a powerful PC for gaming or video editing, Chromebooks really don’t offer that much competition.
+Prices can soar into the thousands of dollars, and if you need a powerful PC for gaming or video editing, Chromebooks can't compete, and they don't try to.
 But you’ll find some great deals among our more affordably priced, top Windows picks.
 Review our buying guide to the best laptops for even more options.

 Who should buy a Chromebook?